Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

-The following theorem complements the previous subsection. \begin{theorem} [=Theorem~\ref{thm:intervalparhard}] For any fixed $n\geq 3$ and positive rational number $d<n-2$, the \nRuniformintervalDpar(${\cal X}$) problem is NP-complete, and this holds even for the special case of identical machines ($r_i=1$ for all $i$). \end{theorem}

-\begin{proof} Given an $n$-way partition of $m$ jobs, summing the job lengths in each machine allows us to check whether the partition is $d$-possible in linear time.
+The following theorem complements the previous subsection. \begin{theorem} Given a fixed integer $n \geq 3$ and a positive rational number $u < n-2$, the problem \interval{\decision}{$n,u$}{${\cal X}$} is {\sf NP}-complete. \end{theorem} \begin{proof} Given an $n$-way partition of $m$ items, summing the sizes of all elements in each bin allows us to check whether the partition is $u$-possible in linear time.
 So, the problem is in {\sf NP}.

-We prove that the special case of identical machines is {\sf NP}-Hard by reduction from the {\sf Equal-Cardinality Partition} problem, proved to be {\sf NP}-hard in \cite{gareycomputers}: given a list with an even number of integers, decide if they can be partitioned into two subsets with the same sum and the same cardinality.
-We consider the items in the {\sf Equal-Cardinality Partition} problem as jobs, and the bins as machines.
+To prove that \interval{\decision}{$n,u$}{${\cal X}$} is {\sf NP}-Hard, we reduce from the equal-cardinality partition problem, proved to be {\sf NP}-hard in \cite{gareycomputers}: given a list with an even number of integers, decide if they can be partitioned into two subsets with the same sum and the same cardinality.